Ionicliquid/Joeeeee/Kotlin MultiPlatform.md

 ) {
     val parentFrameClock = coroutineContext.monotonicFrameClock
     withContext(broadcastFrameClock) {
-        // Enforce mutual exclusion of callers; register self as current runner
         val callingJob = coroutineContext.job
         registerRunnerJob(callingJob)

-        // Observe snapshot changes and propagate them to known composers only from
-        // this caller's dispatcher, never working with the same composer in parallel.
-        // unregisterApplyObserver is called as part of the big finally below
         val unregisterApplyObserver = Snapshot.registerApplyObserver { changed, _ ->
             synchronized(stateLock) {
                 if (_state.value >= State.Idle) {